Angelo-abel/Jeffrey-Way-Theme/README.md

 If you have SyncedSidebarBg enabled in Package Control, please disable that!

 1. Package Control: Install Package --> Material Theme.
-2. Install the [Facebook Theme](https://github.com/mbixby/facebook-color-scheme) by placing the folder within the Packages directory.
+2. Download the [Facebook Theme](https://github.com/mbixby/facebook-color-scheme) zip and place the folder within the Packages directory.

 ## Configure